Design is one of those tricky areas of business which some people seem innately good at and others are terrible.

 Graphic Design Process

-This checklist works with the use case of a freelance designer who is tasked to create promotional materials for a company who want to start a new marketing push.
+Our Graphic Design Process works with the use case of a freelance designer who is tasked to create promotional materials for a company that wants to start a new marketing push.
 The graphic designer has to understand the motivations of the customers, the expectations of the client, and how to balance the two to create a beautiful and effective final product.

 You can customize this checklist for your own internal use, or use it straight out of the box for freelance work.